 Ability to raise additional resources

-In order to ensure that the highest possible leverage effect for a given financial instrument is achieved, one of the criteria to be applied when selecting the body entrusted with implementation of a financial instrument is its ability to raise resources for investments in final recipients additional to programme contributions (Article 7(2)(d) of the CDR).
-The offers must therefore be evaluated on the basis of the capacity of the body raise additional resources for investment in final recipients.
+In order to ensure the highest possible leverage effect for a given financial instrument, one of the criteria to be applied when selecting the body entrusted with implementation of a financial instrument is its ability to raise resources for investments in final recipients additional to programme contributions (Article 7(2)(d) of the CDR).
+The offers must therefore be evaluated on the basis of the capacity of the body to carry out additional investments.

 Additionality of investment activity

-In order to ensure the value added of the intervention of ESI Funds, one of the criteria to be applied when selecting the body entrusted with implementation of a financial instrument is its ability to demonstrate that implementation of the financial instrument will not substitute the current activity of the body (Article 7(2)(e) of the CDR).
+In order to ensure the value added of the intervention of the ESI Funds, one of the criteria to be applied when selecting the body entrusted with implementation of a financial instrument is its ability to demonstrate that implementation of the financial instrument will not substitute the current activity of the body (Article 7(2)(e) of the CDR).

 Level of management costs and fees

 One of the criteria to be applied when selecting the offer of the body implementing a financial instrument is the level of the management costs and fees which constitute the "price" of the services provided to the managing authority.
 The methodology proposed for their calculation must be taken into consideration.
-Both the level of management costs and fees and the methodology for their calculation, must comply with the relevant requirements for performance-oriented remuneration of Article 42 of the CPR and Articles 12, 13 and 14 of the CDR.

-Element to be included in the terms of reference
+Elements for the terms of reference

-In order for the Commission to check that the procedures set up and implemented by the body entrusted with implementation of financial instrument(s) are in line with these conditions aiming at protecting EU Funds, the body should agree to be audited by Member State audit bodies, the Commission and the European Court of Auditors (Article 7(1)(f) of the CDR).
-In order to ensure that the body agrees to be audited it is recommended that this condition is indicated in the terms of reference of the call, and indicated in the relevant funding agreement.
+It is recommended to insert in the terms of reference conditions the bidders must agree on.
+Insertion in the terms of reference is not the only way to guarantee their respect, but it ensures upstream that the potential tenderers are made aware of these conditions.

-Relevant practice and examples
+In order to ensure that the compliance of the procedures set up and implemented by the body entrusted with implementation of financial instrument(s) with applicable rules can be checked, the body should agree to be audited by Member State audit bodies, the Commission and the European Court of Auditors (Article 7(1)(f) of the CDR).
+In order to ensure that the body agrees to be audited, it is recommended that this condition is indicated in the terms of reference of the call and in the relevant funding agreement.
+In order to ensure the respect of Article 38(4) of the CPR, it is also recommended that the terms of reference indicate that the body implementing a financial instrument must not be established and must not maintain business relations with entities incorporated in territories whose jurisdictions do not cooperate with the Union in relation to the application of internationally agreed tax standards and must transpose such requirements in its contracts with the selected financial intermediaries.

 Reference, links

 SEC(2011) 1169 final COMMISSION STAFF WORKING PAPER concerning the application of EU public procurement law to relations between contracting authorities ('public-public cooperation')